Chunyuan Liao

-Dr. Chunyuan Liao is the founder and CEO of HiScene, a Chinese image recognition and augmented reality technology provider he began in 2012.
+Chunyuan Liao is the founder and CEO of HiScene, a Chinese image recognition and augmented reality technology provider he began in 2012.
 Liao is part of the Chinese government's "Thousand Talents Plan".

 Education

 Liao received his B.S. and Ph.D. degrees from Tsinghua University, China, and the University of Maryland, respectively.

 Career

-Before founding HiScene, Dr. Liao was a research scientist at Fuji Xerox Palo Alto Laboratory in Silicon Valley, California.
+Before founding HiScene, Liao was a research scientist at Fuji Xerox Palo Alto Laboratory in Silicon Valley, California.